JetBrains/Qodana/topics/getting-started.md

 ### Results
 Every linter provides two types of output:
-* [inspection results](results.md) are available as JSON files and
+* JSON files separately described per each linter in the [Results](results.md) chapter
-* [Qodana UI](ui-overview.md) web report for interactive result investigation and configuration adjustment
+* web report for interactive result investigation and configuration adjustment described in [UI Overview](ui-overview.md)

-Qodana UI can be part of your CI user interface in case when CI supports the UI extension.
-If it doesn't you can spin Qodana UI on your own following our [guidelines](html-report.md).
+Qodana UI can be part of your CI user interface in case your CI supports the UI extension.
+If it doesn't, you can spin Qodana UI on your own following our [guidelines](html-report.md).

-Qodana Cloud UI that comes in summer 2021 will let you see comparative analysis of your projects, aggregated results, trends, smart dashboards and even more.
+Qodana Cloud UI that comes in summer 2021 will let you see comparative analysis of your projects, aggregated results, trends, smart dashboards, and even more.
 Stay tuned!

 ### Distribution
 To facilitate integration, extensibility, and advanced reporting, Qodana linters are supplied in a number of distribution formats and web services: